MicrosoftDocs/win32/desktop-src/uxguide/vis-std-icons.md

 ## Design concepts

-There are several factors in choosing the appropriate standard icon—which in part explains why they are so often used incorrectly.
+There are several factors in choosing the appropriate standard icon which in part explains why they are so often used incorrectly.
 The most common mistakes are:

 -   Using a warning icon for minor errors.
 Warnings are not "softened" errors.
 -   Using a standard icon when it is better to use no icon at all.
 Not every message needs an icon.